 Company recognition, for example, may be forthcoming after the solution is successfully implemented.
 The entity management champion also becomes recognized as a leader and authority in this realm, a go-to person for essential support and guidance.

-Filling the champion's role also exhibits strong leadership, which can play a key part in someone's professional development or career progression.
+Filling the champion's role also exhibits strong leadership and project management skills, which can play a key part in someone's professional development or career progression.

 Playing a critical lead role in the transformation of corporate record management is not an accolade that just anyone can claim.
 It indicates that the champion is a forward-thinking and resourceful leader with the technical know-how to implement core internal processes.